thriveweb/passion-family-dental/content/services/dental-hygiene.md

 serviceBlocks:
   - content: >-
-      We recommend that you come in for a check up and clean every 6 months to help catch any signs of early decay and avoid any other oral health problems in the future.
+      We recommend that you come in for a check up and clean every 6 months to help detect any signs of early decay and avoid any other oral health problems in the future.
     title: Check up and clean
   - content: >-
       A daily routine of brushing morning and night, flossing, together with